Verified Quadratic Virtual Substitution for Real Arithmetic: Top-Level Algorithms

-This lemma, then, showcases the extensible nature of our framework, because it proves that any function that obeys the \isa{step} hypothesis (as we prove that our VS procedures do), and any functions that obey the \isa{opt} hypothesis (as we prove that our optimizations do), can be combined to create an overall top-level QE procedure.
-This allows us to determine the soundness of the top level algorithms described in Appendix \ref{app:exported}, but beyond correctness makes no claims as to whether this procedure is a simplification of the formula.
+The \isa{QE\_dnf\_eval} lemma showcases the extensible nature of our framework and allows us to determine the soundness of the top level algorithms described in \rref{app:exported}, but it makes no claim about whether VS is actually simplifying our formula.
 We are unable to make such claims for this top-level procedure, as we must allow for our VS algorithms to fail to make progress in cases where VS does not apply (e.g. in the presence of high degree polynomials), but we now discuss the specific cases where our VS \isa{step} procedures successfully eliminate quantifiers, as well as the important correctness lemmas for these procedures.